 Leavening No. 1

-When the dough has reached a certain degree of homogeneity is stored in dedicated containers letting them leaven for at least 2 hours
+When the dough has reached a certain degree of homogeneity, it is stored in dedicated containers letting it rise for at least 2 hours

 Dough No. 2